maufdez/ProtoGraph/README.md

 Of course, the result is ugly and not very legible, because it is merely using the print-unreadable-object, but we can see that we have the rudiments for querying a graph database.

 Currently proto-graph does not check that an identical register already exists in the database before creating it.
-Modifying properties or adding new ones should be possible, set-prop should not really be needed, since you coud setf get-prop, so I will eliminate it once I make it setf-able.
+Modifying properties or adding new ones should be possible, set-prop should not really be needed, since you could setf get-prop, so I will eliminate it once I make it setf-able.

 Later I need to make the DB persistent, and add some sugar around stuff to make it easier to use.

+With the recent addition of `rec-search` we have a good base for a query language, I discuss a sample use on the [wiki](https://github.com/maufdez/ProtoGraph/wiki), currently there is no ASDF for the project so you should load proto-graph first and then proto-query, and optianlly move to the proto-query package to use these functions.
+I will be adding all of that later to make it easier to load.